Roman Marble Head of a Youth

 According to a Roman custom recorded by the writers Juvenal (approx. 60-128 A.D.) and Suetonius (70-128 A.D.), young men shaved off their beards and offered them up to the gods during the ceremonies; this ritual, which marked their transition from youth to maturity, was related to the assuming of toga virilis (young men before completed their seventeenth year wore toga praetexta).
-The age by the ceremony may vary: Suetonius (The life of Nero, 12) describes that Nero, who was 22 at that time, shaved off his first beard, put it in the gold box decorated with rare pearls and dedicated in the Capitol.
+The age by the ceremony may vary: Suetonius (The life of Nero, 12) describes that Nero, who was 22 at that time, shaved off his first beard, put it in the gold box decorated with rare pearls, and dedicated in the Capitol.

 The hairstyle is formed by hair combed from the crown forward, where the long and parallel crescent locks are arranged to form the straight line above the forehead; the hair is longer at the back.
 The rows of crescent-like locks became characteristic for the Roman male portraiture of the Julio-Claudian period, especially for the Neronian era; a later style preferred more individual, finely delineated strands, as we find them at the back of the piece.
-The view from the back also reveals a very individual narrowing shape of the hair edge and a beautiful continuous line of his long and slim neck.
+The view from the back also reveals a unique narrowing shape of the hair edge and a beautiful continuous line of his long and slim neck.

-The marble is shaped as a head with the neck and part of the chest with rounded bottom prepared for the insertion into the supporting part.
-Piecing the sculpture was regular practice of the Roman sculptors; heads were often made separately for the full-sized standing figures clad in togas.
-The specific shape of the present piece with low and rounded chest line undoubtedly shows that it made part of a herm shaft.
+The marble is shaped like a head with the neck and part of the chest with rounded bottom prepared for insertion into the supporting part.
+Piecing the sculpture was a regular practice of the Roman sculptors; heads were often made separately for the full-sized standing figures clad in togas.
+The specific shape of the present piece with a low and rounded chest line undoubtedly shows that it made part of a herm shaft.
 The latter could be executed from a different (even contrasting color) stone to produce a stronger decorative effect.
 If the setting was inside the house courtyard or villa, the effect was fortified by the play of light and the presence of greenery.
 Similar portrait busts of the individuals could be found in a Roman villa decoration combined with the portraits of famous Greek intellectuals, poets or philosophers, and the Hellenistic rulers.
 The cult of commemorating the ancestors required to keep the gallery of family portraits in the atrium of the house.